Updated as of June 2018.

 Making your office a safe and awesome place to be.

 Why is the EEOC important?
 Because it sets the baseline for how people should treat each other at work.
 But really, it’s up each employer to create a culture that doesn’t accept any kind of discriminatory behavior.
 Doing so isn’t just a matter of staying compliant; it’s essential if you want to create a dynamic and comfortable work environment that helps people thrive.

-Being an EEO-compliant employer is completely within sight — you just need to know where to go.
-Now stick your posters on the wall, keep your paperwork squeaky clean, and file any necessary reports.
-If you build a strong, open culture and follow these EEO requirements, you can rest easy knowing you’re treating your team as fairly as can be.
+Being an EEOC-compliant employer is completely doable — you just need to know where to go.
+If you build a strong, open culture and follow these EEOC requirements, you can rest easy knowing you’re treating your team as fairly as can be.